gofflab/quant_mol_neuro_2023/modules/module5/README.md

 # How to setup edu Rockfish

 1. Go to this folder in bash
-2. Run `ssh me440_<REPLACE THIS WITH YOUR JHED ID>@edulogin.arch.jhu.edu 'srun --time=00:10:00 --mem-per-cpu=3GB --cpus-per-task=1 bash -s' < edu_setup.sh`
+2. Run `ssh me440_<**REPLACE THIS WITH YOUR JHED ID IN SMALL CAPS**>@edulogin.arch.jhu.edu 'srun --time=00:10:00 --mem-per-cpu=3GB --cpus-per-task=1 bash -s' < edu_setup.sh`
+    > For example, `ssh me440_lgoff137@edulogin.arch.jhu.edu 'srun --time=00:10:00 --mem-per-cpu=3GB --cpus-per-task=1 bash -s' < edu_setup.sh`
-3. Enter your password
+4. Enter your password
-4. Wait for the script to finish
+5. Wait for the script to finish

 ---

 **Click on the image to play**

 5. Run `ssh me440_<REPLACE THIS WITH YOUR JHED ID>@edulogin.arch.jhu.edu srun --time=2:00:00 --mem-per-cpu=4GB --cpus-per-task=2 ./code tunnel --accept-server-license-terms`
+    > For example, `ssh me440_lgoff137@edulogin.arch.jhu.edu srun --time=2:00:00 --mem-per-cpu=4GB --cpus-per-task=2 ./code tunnel --accept-server-license-terms`
-6. It will tell you to go to <https://github.com/login/device> and enter the code it gives you.
+7. It will tell you to go to <https://github.com/login/device> and enter the code it gives you.
 You will need a GitHub account.
-7. Follow the guide at <https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server> in the section `Connect to a tunnel`
+8. Follow the guide at <https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server> in the section `Connect to a tunnel`

 > ![stretched](https://github.com/gofflab/quant_mol_neuro_2023/assets/34997334/95c7c9a4-f7ac-40e5-ab57-95a43809fec1)